YOU ARE NOT ALONE

 - How much sleep is my little one supposed to be getting as a newborn? at 6 mo?
 12mo?
 18mo???
 What about when they are 2, 3 or even 5 years old?

 - When do I move my little one out of the crib and HOW?
 What if they are trying to get out but I’m not ready for the big boy/girl bed???
 What then?

-With my first child, the advice I received from others to just let my baby cry it out did not work for me.
-I wanted my baby to know she was loved, safe and secure in this world more than I wanted to feel rested.
-It didn’t matter how tired I got, I would not let her cry it out.
+As a first time mom suffering from sleep deprivation, the advice I received from others to let my baby cry it out did not work for me.
+I wanted my baby to know she was loved, safe and secure in this world MORE than I wanted to feel rested.
+It didn’t matter to me how tired I got, I would not let her cry it out.

-In 2000, the year my first daughter was born, I can tell you, I did not get a lot of rest.
-It took nearly two years for her to sleep through the night and it was HARD.
-I didn’t have the time or the energy to exercise, be with my friends or spend time on “me” at all.
+The year my first daughter was born, I can tell you, I did not get a lot of rest.
+It took us nearly two years for her to sleep “through the night” and it was HARD.
+I didn’t have the time or the energy to exercise, be with my friends or spend much time on “me” at all.
 My relationship with my husband didn’t get the tending it needed.

 Hind sight is 20/20 as they say.
-Looking back I wish I’d had another mom holding my hand during those early years, gently inviting me to see the toll that a lack of sleep was having on me and my entire family.
-I wouldn’t have wanted ANYONE to tell me “you’re doing it wrong!!!”
-No I wasn’t !
-I was following my gut.
-And that’s exactly what I needed to do.
-But I would have enjoyed a gentle invitation to examine my life, to look at the imbalance a lack of sleep was causing.
-I think I would have made some gentle adjustments that would have had a profound impact on my entire family.
+Looking back, I wish someone might have gently invited me to see the toll sleep deprivation was having on my entire family.
+I wouldn’t have wanted ANYONE to tell me “you’re doing it wrong.”
+No I wasn’t.
+I was following my gut, and that’s exactly what I needed to do.
+But what I could have benefited from was a gentle invitation to examine my life and the imbalance my lack of sleep was causing.
+If lovingly invited in this way, I think I would have made some adjustments.